matiwinnetou/play-hysterix/README.md

 - 0.2.1 - improved generics handling, HysterixRequestsCache is now generics enabled + percentiles and bug fixes
 - 0.2.2 - concurrency bug fix in controller
 - 0.2.3 - initial support for circuit breaker + bug fixes
+- 0.2.4 - replaced synchronized with ReentrantLock and simplified request cache

 ## TODO
-- as it turns out http request cache doesn't need to be so complex (IMHO), caching a promise does exactly that
 - semaphore - to limit number of concurrent requests from a server to prevent (network and io contention)
 - more intelligent circuit breaker, maybe slowly reducing load as opposed to binary flip, e.g. sentries project (https://github.com/erikvanoosten/sentries)
-- think of adding retry number and retry delay (does this make sense though)
+- think of adding retry number and retry delay (does this make sense though - finagle has this?)
-- INSPECT THREAD SAFETY of the library
 - rewrite to scala and use Scala future, enable java api to work
 - think over how to detect an end to web request -> in HysterixRequestLog (is really tricky, since we don't know number of requests upfront)
+- INSPECT THREAD SAFETY of the library
 - JavaDocs
 - Unit tests